davclark/edx-documentation/en_us/shared/building_and_running_chapters/cohorts/cohorts_overview.rst

 For example, two days before it starts, a course has an enrollment of 80,000 students.
-To create small communities within the discussions, the course team enables the cohort feature and creates eight automated cohorts.
-As they visit the **Discussion** page and view the discussion components in the course content, students are assigned to one of the cohorts.
-In divided discussion topics, students read and respond to contributions made by other members of the same cohort only.
+To create small communities within the discussions, the course team enables cohorts and then creates eight automated cohorts.
+As learners visit the **Discussion** page and view the discussion components in the course content, they are assigned to one of the eight cohorts.
+In divided discussion topics, students read and respond only to contributions made by other members of the same cohort.

 For more information, see :ref:`Implementing the Automated Assignment Strategy`.